 When Cyberbullied, Don't Respond & Don't Retaliate.

 Save the Information & Tell Someone.

 ...between bullying and rough play, teasing, or angry, mean behavior?
 Sometimes, it can be difficult to distinguish rough play or angry behavior from bullying.
-Although teasing might seem pretty tame in the whole scheme of things, there are some specifics that make it outright bullying.
+Although teasing might seem pretty tame in the whole scheme of things, there are some specifics that make it and other behaviors outright bullying.

 The normal roughhouse play and silly and/or unconscious teasing that children and teens normally do can seem pretty mean sometimes, but in the case of bullying, a line is crossed from playful, silly, even harsh, fun among equals to something darker and more sinister.
 And, it occurs again and again and again and again.